bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 x_i = x_ie_i^Tw_i
 \end{equation}

-It is very important for the graph to be connected so the distances can be calculated correctly.
-Small k results in disconnected graph.
-Large k results in linear method since we no longer have locallity.
+The graph needs to be connected so the distances can be calculated correctly.
+Small k results in a disconnected graph.
+Large k results in linear method since we no longer have locality.
 Same as ISOMAP.
 Appropriate choice of k is mandatory.

 Using the above definition of the matricies we rewrite them in the following way: